 2019: 14 member states call on the next European Commission (appointed in 2020) to update regulations for gene editing, arguing that it could lead to more sustainable agriculture.

-2019: A group of European organizations sign an open letter arguing that the 2018 European Court of Justice (ECJ) ruling that all gene editing techniques would be regulated as genetic modification hinders the development of products that would benefit European consumers and increase agricultural sustainability.
+2019: A group of European organizations sign an open letter arguing that the 2018 ECJ ruling that all gene editing techniques would be regulated as genetic modification hinders the development of products that would benefit European consumers and increase agricultural sustainability.

 2018: The EU’s Group of Chief Scientific Advisors warns that the 2018 ECJ ruling is likely to block the development of “plants….which have the potential to provide immediate direct benefits to the consumer.”

 2018: European Court of Justice (ECJ) rules that crops developed through gene editing are genetically modified organisms (GMOs) and are subject to the same regulations as transgenic crops, rejecting a regulatory exemption or the issuance of a revised directive.

 2017: European Advocat General, who leads the European Court of Justice case assessing gene editing, releases a statement suggesting that while crops that have undergone gene editing should be considered GMOs, they could be exempted from strict regulation if no foreign DNA was inserted.